 Repayment begins following a six-month "grace period" after the student is no longer enrolled at least half-time.
-The interest subsidy extends through the grace period.
-However, that provision was temporarily suspended for new loans for which the first disbursement was made on or after July 1, 2012, and before July 1, 2014.
-Borrowers are responsible for paying accruing interest once they enter the repayment period, beginning at the end of the grace period, except during authorized periods of deferment.
+The interest subsidy extends through the end of the grace period.
+Interest is also subsidized for some borrowers enrolled in certain Income Driven Repayment plans and during authorized periods of deferment.
 View Appendix A to see data on Federal Direct Subsidized Loans broken down by state.